-The proposed system aims to address the limitations of current methods bv integrating advanced AI technologies and adopting a multi-faceted evaluation approach for communication skills in non-conventional interview settings.
+The proposed system aims to address the limitations of current methods by integrating advanced AI technologies and adopting a evaluation approach multi-faceted communication skills in non-conventional interview settings.
 The system will enhance NLP capabilities to analyze the semantic content, coherence, and complexity of candidates' responses, providing deeper insights into verbal communication.
-It will also utilize advanced computer vision algorithms to accurately analyze more facial expressions, body language, and other non-verbal cues, improving the understanding of emotional states and interpersonal skills.
+It will also utilize advanced computer vision algorithms to more accurately analyze facial expressions, body language, and other nonverbal cues, improving the understanding of emotional states and interpersonal skills.

-To better capture contextual nuances, the proposed system will incorporate context-aware algorithms that consider the situational and conversational context of responses, mitigating issues related to misinterpretation.
-Additionally, the system will include mechanisms for detecting and correcting biases, ensuring that the evaluations are fair and representative of diverse communication styles.
-A hybrid approach featuring human feedback will allow evaluators to review and adjust automated assessments, combining the strengths of both automated and human evaluations to enhance accuracy and reliability.
+To better capture contextual nuances, the proposed system will incorporate contextalgorithms that consider aware situational and conversational context of responses, mitigating issues related to misinterpretation.
+Additionally, the system will include mechanisms for detecting and correcting biases, ensuring that evaluations are fair and representative of diverse communication styles.
+A hybrid approach featuring human feedback will allow evaluators to review and adjust automated assessments, combining the strengths of both automated and human evaluations to enhance accuracy reliability.